Skip to Content

 Reasons I have heard include:

-• “A ship is like a women, unpredictable”.
+• “A ship is like a woman, unpredictable”.

 • “Ships and women, they’re both high maintenance”.

-Although I doubt the people who provide the above answers are being intentionally misogynistic there is no doubt that the above statements are offensive to many.
+Although I doubt the people who provide the above answers aren’t being intentionally misogynistic, there is no doubt that the above statements are offensive to many.

-I doubt that any of these ‘reasons’ truly paid a part in the language we use today.
+I doubt that any of these ‘reasons’ truly played a part in the language we use today.

 What Really Shaped Our Language?

-In reality, it is likely that ships are given a female gender due to be a combination of the evolution of language and personal preferences of sailors.
+In reality, it is likely that ships are given a female gender due to a combination of the evolution of language and the personal preferences of sailors.

 Free Insiders Cruise Line Guide